bahmutov/testing-d3-with-benv/README.md

 In the browser, all code gets jammed into single "virtual" global names space, while Nodejs keeps variables and functions from each file separate and inaccessible from other files.
 I agree 100% with the Nodejs approach, because it minimizes accidental variable leaks, overrides and other hard to debug problems.
-But for our purposes, it means that something that wac accessible in the browser environment, becomes impossible to test when loading JavaScript files using Nodejs `require("path/to/filename.js")` call.
+But for our purposes, it means that something that was accessible in the browser environment, becomes impossible to test when loading JavaScript files using Nodejs `require("path/to/filename.js")` call.